niccdias/markdown-cv/index.md

 ## Research Employment
+`Present` **Postdoctoral Fellow, Department of Political Science, Aarhus University**

+Co-authoring research with the PARTYOPINION project on how citizens use party cues to infer information about public policies.

 `2017–19` **Researcher, Shorenstein Center on Media Politics and Public Policy, Harvard Kennedy School of Government**

 Led research undertaken by the Center’s anti-misinformation initiative, the Information Disorder (ID) Lab, and helped devise the social-network monitoring processes for the Lab.